 - Segment subscribers and create more targeted campaigns.

 - Drive sales and promote new products.

 Identify The Right Email Marketing Platforms

 CRMs often provide email marketing features, but these aren’t the best for building self-sustaining outreach campaigns.
 You need a dedicated email marketing service provider with autoresponders and other advanced features.
 A few popular options include:

-GetResponse is easy to use, affordable, and imports your list in second.
+GetResponse is easy to use, affordable, and imports your list in seconds.
 It offers more than 500 email templates, all of which are optimized for mobile devices.
-Its ease of use makes it popular among beginners looking to use autoresponders, send out newsletters, and doing email outreach.
+Its ease of use makes it popular among beginners looking to use autoresponders, send out newsletters, and do email outreach.

 Perhaps what sets MailChimp apart is that they are the only email marketing platform to provide a 100% free package.
 While it doesn’t allow access to advanced features like autoresponders, it offers a good starting point for those who don’t know much about email outreach.
 It is great for sending newsletters to a few hundred contacts.

 There are two payment options i.e. monthly and pay-as-you-go.
 The latter is good for sending emails sporadically.

 There are several integrations you can make with MailChimp.
 You can connect the service to LeadPages, HubSpot, WordPress, InstaPage, and other popular marketing tools.